 There are both open-pollinated, those pollinated via insects or wind, and hybrid varieties of scallop squash available.
 Hybrid varieties are bred to insure that the seeds have known specific traits while open-pollinated varieties are fertilized via an uncontrolled source, which may result in a plant that doesn’t breed true.
 That said, there are some open pollinators that result in true plants from generation to generation and we call them heirloom varieties.

 The choice to grow heirloom or hybrid is yours.
 Here are some popular hybrid varieties:

 When to Pick Patty Pan Squash

 Plants are prolific and will produce several dozen squash each.
 Within days of flowering, it is very likely that you will have fruit that is sizeable enough to harvest.
-Pick once the color changes from green to golden yellow but while the fruit is still small (2-4 inches).
-Patty pans can grow to 7 inches across but get rather tough the larger they get.
+Pick once the color changes from green to golden yellow but while the fruit is still small, 2 to 4 inches (5-10 cm.).
+Patty pans can grow to 7 inches (18 cm.) across but get rather tough the larger they get.

 You can prepare patty pans just as you would any squash.
 They can be sliced, diced, braised, grilled, fried, roasted, or stuffed.
 Steam small ones whole for four to six minutes.
 Scallop squash even make edible, useful serving bowls.
 Just scoop out the center while either raw or cooked and fill with whatever your heart desires.